Ivan Kraljevic

 Ivan Kraljevic is a Montenegrin film director.

 Early life

 Kraljevic was born in Kotor, Montenegro on August 13, 1975.
 He is the son of a Croatian sea captain and Montenegrin banker.
+Grandson of Vojin Božović one of the best football players in the history of Montenegro and one of the best forwards in the Yugoslav football during the royal period.
 He was raised by his maternal great-grandmother, Stana, while both his parents worked.
 Kraljevic learned English and Italian by watching movies.
 In January 1992, at the age of sixteen, he moved to the United States as a high school exchange student.

 Career

 Kraljevic joined the Directors Guild of America in 1999.
 He has worked on over one hundred projects in various capacities and directed his first feature film "The Harvesting" in 2015.